Skip to main content

 On Our Way Home book cover on blue background

 What an immense privilege to be able to read On Our Way Home by Colleen Chao, who is on, so-to-speak, borrowed time and continuing to gift us with her words.
-It's a tremendous blessing to be graced with her perspective as she faces death and to have the opportunity to take her words into consideration as she points to the work of Jesus in her book.
+It's a blessing to be graced with her perspective as she faces death and to see how she points to the work of Jesus in her life.
 Answering and joining in on questions about death, this book is one that is meant to be returned to time and again.

 Many thanks to Moody Publishers for providing a complimentary copy of this book for review consideration.
 All opinions are my own.